Judge denies Mangano's bid for new trial

 Federal prosecutors have denied that Singh committed perjury during his lengthy testimony on the witness stand.

+Azrack, in her Thursday order, said the evidence presented at the April hearing failed to establish that Singh lied under oath.

-While Mangano was convicted on the Oyster Bay loan scheme, the jury acquitted him on charges that Mangano also repaid Singh by steering two county contracts to him in 2012 that together were worth more than $400,000 — one for bread and rolls at Nassau's jail and one to feed relief workers after Superstorm Sandy.
+While Mangano was convicted on the Oyster Bay loan scheme, the jury acquitted him on charges that he steered two county contracts to Singh in 2012 that together were worth more than $400,000 — one for bread and rolls at Nassau’s jail, and one to feed relief workers after Superstorm Sandy.